SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 10. D -> tick

 ## [4	Putting it All Together](https://launchschool.com/lessons/32b572ea/assignments)

 ### [1	Introduction](https://launchschool.com/lessons/32b572ea/assignments/bcd772c9)

+- yup

 ### [2	Project: Photo Gallery, Part 1 - Introduction and Server Setup](https://launchschool.com/lessons/32b572ea/assignments/96518ba5)

+- handle events
+- make Ajax requests
+- update the DOM
+- create a photo gallery with data received from our API server
+- like/favourite/comment on photos
+- render comments below slide-show
+- send new comments ack vie AJAX
+- When the slideshow advances (?) the details of the photo and the comments are re-rendered to match the visible image (?)

 #### Server Set up
 #### HTML & CSS
 ### [3	Project: Photo Gallery, Part 2 - Fetch Data and Render on Page Load	](https://launchschool.com/lessons/32b572ea/assignments/584a0789)